goharasjad/StyleStore/README.md

-Visit teh website at :
+Visit the website at :
 https://goharasjad.github.io/StyleStore/